 a.
-Inter-Provincial Tournament 7 days before the event
+Inter-Provincial Tournament

 b.
+United States

+c.
+International

+days before the event

-United States 14 days before the event
+days before the event

-C. International 30 days before the event
+days before the event

 - 1.17.3 All teams granted a travel permit must fill out a Travel Roster Form.
 A Roster Form must be filled out and signed off by appropriate team staff and MA personnel then be submitted to the SLA 14 days prior to the team attending the event. - 1.17.4 Only teams made up of players and coaches duly registered with the SLA can obtain a Travel